base/base/docs/specs/experimental/alligator.md

 ### Connection with GovernanceToken

-Similarly, the `Alligator` MUST always be in sync with the `GovernanceToken` contract via token transfers.
+Similarly, the `Alligator` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
 If the `Alligator` contract is not in sync with the `GovernanceToken` contract, the voting power of users MAY be incorrect or outdated.

 ## Future Considerations